Dynamic Diffusion Schr\"odinger Bridge in Astrophysical Observational Inversions: Introduction

 \section{Introduction}

 Diffusion models (DMs)~\citep{sohl2015dpm_thermo,ho2020dpm,song2020score}, sometimes also known as score-based generation models (SGMs), have become a popular probabilistic modeling approach in machine learning for many data generation applications~\citep{dhariwal2021diff-img1,ho2022diff-img2,stablediff}.
 A recent line of work improves the vanilla design by reformulating the mapping trajectory learning in the context of the Schrödinger bridge problem~\citep{schrodinger1932theorie}, which allows for imposing domain-specific restrictions on the learned trajectory, leading to Diffusion Schrödinger Bridge models (DSB)~\citep{wang2021deep,de2021dsb,shi2023diffusion}.
-These DSB models are theoretically elegant and have proven effective in vision-related applications such as image generation and translation~\citep{liu20232i2sb,gushchin2024adversarial}.
-However, we argue that the true power of this reformulation lies in the fact that it allows for diffusion models to capture the \emph{underlying data dynamics} in scientific domains where the state transitions themselves hold physical meaning.
+These DSB models are theoretically grounded and have proven effective in vision-related applications such as image generation and translation~\citep{liu20232i2sb,gushchin2024adversarial}.
+However, their modeling capabilities and limits could extend beyond vision, offering a new opportunity to test these generative formulations in the context of real-world physical systems, where data are governed by complex dynamics and observational constraints rather than pixel statistics.